wp-plugins/video-analytics-by-vidanalyticcom/readme.txt

 The VidAnalytic Plugin is a companion analytics suite that provides bloggers with live tracking,  insightful data, and analysis of what videos are truly consumed on their sites.
-It not only allows you to track all your embedded videos to all the pages on your site without making any changes to your template, but it also provides you with an admin dashboard login with access to detailed video statistics.
+It allows you to track all your embedded videos on all your sites' pages without making any changes to any templates or the need for special shortcodes.

+VidAnalytic also provides an admin dashboard login with access to detailed video statistics.
 The dashboard also allows for deeper analysis of metadata derived from all your user engagement.